codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-specificity-7a04.md

 - [#mylist li.myelement](open_preview 17-specificity/ex4.html panel=1)

-So which one is the strongest ?
+So which one is the strongest?
 That explains why the color of our li is orange ...

 {Check It!|assessment}(multiple-choice-663579098)